todearaujo/custom-rawcharts-template/docs/add-a-new-chart.md

 yarn link
 ```

-Open the terminal and browse the folder containing rawgraphs-app, link the local chart with the command:
+Open Terminal and browse the folder containing rawgraphs-app, link the local chart with the command:

 ```shell
 yarn link "@rawgraphs/rawgraphs-charts"
 ```

-In `ragraphs-app` repository, import your new chart in the file `src/charts.js`:
+In `rawgraphs-app` repository, import your new chart in the file `src/charts.js`:

 ```js
 import {